ilyasBenismael/3D_oranges/README.md

 ---

-### 1. Frame Acquisition and Selection
+### 🟠 Frame Acquisition

-After placing a **reference sphere of known diameter** near the fruits, a short **video (< 1 minute)** is recorded around the tree.
+After placing a **reference sphere** near the fruits, a short **video (< 1 minute)** of the tree is recorded to ensure coverage from multiple viewpoints.
-The objective is to cover multiple viewpoints for better 3D consistency.
+From this video, frames are extracted to serve as input for 3D reconstruction.

-Not all frames are suitable for reconstruction, so a **sharpness-based frame selection** is performed automatically using `extract_frames.py`.
+Because not all frames are equally sharp, an **automatic frame selection** process is applied (`extract_frames.py`):

-**Steps:**
-1. Read video resolution and frame rate (H×W, FPS).
+1. Read video resolution and frame rate.
-2. Compute frame spacing:
-   \[
-   N = \text{round}\left(\frac{fps \times 5}{30}\right)
-   \]
-   → about one frame kept every five for a 30 fps video.
+2. Sample roughly one frame every five (adaptive to FPS).
-3. Calculate an adaptive blur threshold based on resolution.
+3. Compute an adaptive blur threshold based on resolution.
-4. For every N frames:
-   - Compute **Laplacian variance** for sharpness.
-   - Retain only the sharpest frame above the threshold.
+4. For each group of frames, keep only the **sharpest one** using the **Laplacian variance** method.
-5. Save the selected frames to a folder for later segmentation and reconstruction.
+5. Save the selected frames for the next pipeline stage.

-**Laplacian Variance Logic:**
-- Convert frame to grayscale.
-- Apply Laplacian operator to highlight edges.
-- Compute variance of Laplacian response:
+**Laplacian variance** measures image sharpness by quantifying edge intensity:
-  - **High variance → sharp image.**
+- High variance → sharp image
-  - **Low variance → blurred image.**
+- Low variance → blurred image

-- The blur threshold scales dynamically with resolution
-  (≈ 100 for 720p, higher for HD, lower for smaller images).
+The blur threshold scales with resolution (≈100 for 720p, higher for HD).

-This ensures that only the **sharpest, most representative** frames are used as input to subsequent steps, improving reconstruction quality.
+This ensures that only **clear, representative frames** are used for segmentation and reconstruction.

 ---